idris-lang/Idris2/README.md

   (such as data constructors), or which have different concrete argument types (such as record projections).
 It may struggle to resolve ambiguities if one name requires an interface to be resolved.
++ The `cong` function now takes its congruence explicitly as its first argument.
 + Minor differences in the meaning of export modifiers `private`, `export`, and `public export`, which now refer to visibility of names from other *namespaces* rather than visibility from other *files*.